lucasmacosta/url-shortener/README.md

 - Run `npm install` to install dependencies.
 - Copy the `packages/backend/.env.sample` file into `packages/backend/.env` and make changes if needed.
 - Copy the `packages/frontend/.env.sample` file into `packages/frontend/.env` and make changes if needed.
+- Run the `npm run db:create -w backend` command to create the DB if the credentials allows for it.
+Please notice that this step is not needed for SQLite dbs.
+- Run the `npm run db:migrations:run -w backend` command to run the DB migrations.
 - Run the `npm run start:dev:backend` command to start the server in development mode.
-- The API will now be available on http://localhost:3000, using a default in-memory SQLite database that gets reset every it's started.
+- The API will now be available on http://localhost:3000
 - Run the `npm run start:dev:frontend` command to start the frontend in development mode.
 - The frontend will now be available on http://localhost:8080
 - Use the provided postman collection on `docs/postman/URL-Shortener-API.postman_collection.json` and the corresponding environment from `docs/postman/URL-Shortener-environment.postman_environment.json` to perform requests to the available endpoints.